AIML-research/AIML-research.github.io/_pages/projects.md

 <ul>
   <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/hegemon">HEGEMON (Holistic Evaluation of Generative Foundation Models in a Security Context)</a></b></li>
 Funding: Cyberagentur under the call <a href="https://www.cyberagentur.de/en/programs/hegemon/" target="_new">HEGEMON</a>.<br>
 HEGEMON develops a systematic and holistic evaluation framework for foundation models in security-critical contexts.
-The project focuses on robust benchmarking, multi-dimensional performance assessment, and the adaptation of foundation models to domain-specific use cases, addressing reliability, robustness, trustworthiness, and sovereignty aspects.
+The project focuses on robust benchmarking, multi-dimensional performance assessment, and the adaptation of foundation models to domain-specific use cases, addressing reliability, robustness, trustworthiness, and sovereignty aspects.</li></ul>

 ### Finished research projects